V01dDweller/dotfiles/ansible_best_practices.md

 * Integration Lab (nee NSX Lab)
 * Production

-Syniverse RBAC policy/netgroup membership should enforce this automatically meaning if developers or testers attempt to execute a playbook against production, for example, the attempt will fail due to lack of sudo access.
+RBAC policy/netgroup membership should enforce this automatically meaning if developers or testers attempt to execute a playbook against production, for example, the attempt will fail due to lack of sudo access.

 ## Unresolved security issues ##

-1. **Sudo-to-root excludes shell access** - For DevOps, Syniverse security policy explicitly excludes all common command-line shells.
+1. **Sudo-to-root excludes shell access** - For DevOps, security policy explicitly excludes all common command-line shells.
 This breaks several ansible modules needed for the initial provisioning of a typical application host when the root account is used via the become directive.
 Workarounds involve either vastly more complicated, labor-intensive, sub-optimal playbooks, or directly accessing the root account.
 We are awaiting a reply from GS on our request to remove this restriction.

 1. **Functional accounts are set to nologin** - Again, the "nologin" option prevents some functional account from using a shell which in turn breaks